Read This First

 Prompt 2: Explain how logic might emerge from subjective minds processing an orderly reality.

-The central claim is this: Understanding how logic might emerge from subjective minds involves examining the interplay between human cognitive processes and the structured patterns present in reality.
+In plain terms: Understanding how logic might emerge from subjective minds involves examining the interplay between human cognitive processes and the structured patterns present in reality.

 A systematic framework of principles and rules that govern valid reasoning and inference.
 It involves the study of correct argument structures and the relationships between propositions.